JPtenBerge/dotnet-odido-2025-05/notes.md

 - 2009 Entity Framework - very much like LINQ to SQL, but with support for n:m and multi-database
 - 2016 .NET Core with Entity Framework Core <== currently the default for most projects

-NuGet packages - assembly .dll
+NuGet packages you'll need:
 - Microsoft.EntityFrameworkCore
-  - abstractions   DbContext DbSet<>
+  - contains abstractions `DbContext` `DbSet<>`
-- database provider for EF Core -  Microsoft.EntityFrameworkCore.SqlServer
+- the package with the database provider for EF Core
+  - SQL Server: Microsoft.EntityFrameworkCore.SqlServer
-  - Sqlite
+  - Sqlite: Microsoft.EntityFrameworkCore.Sqlite
+- Microsoft.EntityFrameworkCore.Tools/Design for managing migrations

 [Connectionstrings.com](https://www.connectionstrings.com/sqlite/) has handy examples for lots of connectionstrings to all kinds of databases.